jakub-kbs/-ron-vsm/pakchunk99-Mods_Warrior's_VSM/readme.txt

     >   I'm not planning on working on the AI, there is plenty of amazing mods that do that;
     >   I'm open to your suggestions, but keep in mind I may not add whatever you're asking me to, either because I don't like the idea or I simply don't know how to do it.

 Thank you for downloading my mod, if you encounter any bugs be sure to post them on the Nexus page.
-I'll do my best to fix them although I'm quite unexperienced when it comes to modding RoN or UE4 games in general.
+I'll do my best to fix them.